-As I set out above, in my opinion it's fair and reasonable in the circumstances of this case to hold Carey accountable for its own failure to comply with the regulatory obligations, good industry practice and to treat Mr G fairly.
-And the starting point, therefore, is that it would be fair to require Carey to pay Mr G compensation for the loss he's suffered as a result of Carey's failings.
+As I set out above, in my opinion it's fair and reasonable in the circumstances of this case to hold Carey accountable for its own failure to comply with the regulatory obligations, good industry practice and to treat Mr D fairly, and the starting point, therefore, is that it would be fair to require Carey to pay Mr D compensation for the loss he's suffered as a result of Carey's failings.

-But I've carefully considered if there's any reason why it wouldn't be fair to ask Carey to compensate Mr G for his loss, including whether it would be fair to hold another party liable in full or in part.
-Whilst I accept that it may be the case that another party might have some responsibility for initiating the course of action that led to Mr G's loss, I'm satisfied that it's also the case that if Carey had complied with its own distinct regulatory obligations as a SIPP operator, the investment in Global Forestry wouldn't have come about in the first place, and the loss he's suffered could have been avoided.
+But I've carefully considered if there's any reason why it wouldn't be fair to ask Carey to compensate Mr D for his loss, including whether it would be fair to hold another party liable in full or in part.
+Whilst I accept that it may be the case that another party might have some responsibility for initiating the course of action that led to Mr D's loss, I'm satisfied that it's also the case that if Carey had complied with its own distinct regulatory obligations as a SIPP operator, the investments in Carbon Credits and Global Forestry wouldn't have come about in the first place, and the loss he's suffered could have been avoided.

-So it is my view that it's appropriate and fair in the circumstances for Carey to compensate Mr G to the full extent of the financial losses he's suffered due to Carey's failings.
-And, taking into account the combination of factors I've set out above, I'm not persuaded that it would be appropriate or fair in the circumstances to reduce the compensation amount that Carey is liable to pay to Mr G.
+So it is my view that it's appropriate and fair in the circumstances for Carey to compensate Mr D to the full extent of the financial losses he's suffered due to Carey's failings.
+And, taking into account the combination of factors I've set out above, I'm not persuaded that it would be appropriate or fair in the circumstances to reduce the compensation amount that Carey is liable to pay to Mr D.

-Mr G taking responsibility for his own investment decisions
+Mr D taking responsibility for his own investment decisions

-Carey has said that Mr G ought to bear some responsibility for his own actions and the losses that followed.
-And in Adams, the judge held that in construing the SIPP operator's regulatory obligations, regard should be had to section 5(2)(d) of the FSMA (now section 1C).
+In reaching my conclusions I've thought about section 5(2)(d) of the FSMA (now section 1C).
 This section requires the FCA, in securing an appropriate degree of protection for consumers, to have regard to, amongst other things, the general principle that consumers should take responsibility for their own investment decisions.

-I've considered this point carefully.
-But having done so I am satisfied that it wouldn't be fair or reasonable to say Mr G's actions mean he should bear the loss arising as a result of Carey's failings.

-Mr G used the services of a regulated personal pension provider in Carey.
-And, in my view, if Carey had acted in accordance with its regulatory obligations and good industry practice it shouldn't have accepted Global Forestry investments into its SIPPs at all.
-That should have been the end of the matter - if that had happened, I'm satisfied Mr G's investment in Global Forestry wouldn't have been made in the first place.
+I've considered this carefully, but I'm satisfied that it wouldn't be fair or reasonable to say Mr D's actions mean he should bear the loss arising as a result of Carey's failings.
+Mr D used the services of a regulated personal pension provider in Carey.
+In my view, if Carey had acted in accordance with its regulatory obligations and good industry practice it shouldn't have accepted Mr D's application to invest in Global Forestry and Carbon Credits at all.
+That should have been the end of the matter - if either of those things had happened, I'm satisfied the arrangement for Mr D wouldn't have come about in the first place, and the loss he's suffered could have been avoided.